BrerDawg/ti_lpc/README.md

 Where peices of code or ideas are originated from other people, the comments in source code will give links to who or where it came from.

+** I've not looked at this code for a number of years now, but it still compiles ok on Ubuntu 20.04.

 ## Build